-(5) If an MCO receives a complaint or dispute which is not included in the MCO dispute resolution process, the MCO shall, within seven days from the date of receiving the complaint, notify the parties in writing of their right to request review by the director pursuant to OAR 436-015-0008.
-The notice shall include the following paragraph, in bold text:
+(5) If an MCO receives a complaint or dispute that is not included in the MCO dispute resolution process, the MCO must, within seven days from the date of receiving the complaint, notify the parties in writing of their right to request review by the director under OAR 436-015-0008.
+The notice must include the following paragraph, in bold text:

-NOTICE TO THE WORKER AND ALL OTHER PARTIES: The issue you have raised is not a matter which we handle.
+NOTICE TO THE WORKER AND ALL OTHER PARTIES: The issue you have raised is not a matter that we handle.
 To pursue this issue, you must request administrative review of the issue by the director of the Department of Consumer and Business Services (DCBS).
-Send written requests for review to: DCBS, Workers' Compensation Division, Medical Review Unit, 350 Winter Street NE, PO Box 14480, Salem, OR 97309-0405.
-If you do not notify DCBS in writing within 60 days of your receipt of this notice, you will lose all rights to appeal the decision.
-For assistance, injured workers may call the Workers' Compensation Division's toll-free hotline at 1-800-452-0288 and ask to speak with a Benefit Consultant.
-All others, or those who are calling from outside Oregon, should call 1-503-947-7585 (TTY 503-947-7993).
+Send written requests for review to: DCBS, Workers' Compensation Division, Medical Resolution Team, 350 Winter Street NE, PO Box 14480, Salem, OR 97309-0405.
+If you do not notify DCBS in writing within 60 days of the mailing date of this notice, you will lose all rights to appeal the decision.
+For assistance, you may call the Workers Compensation Division's toll-free hotline at 1-800-452-0288 and ask to speak with a Benefit Consultant.

-(6) The time frame for resolution of the dispute by the MCO shall not exceed 60 days from the date of receipt of the dispute by the MCO until issuance of the final decision by the MCO.
-After the MCO resolves a dispute pursuant to ORS 656.260(14), the MCO shall notify all parties to the dispute in writing, including the worker's attorney where written notification has been provided by the attorney with an explanation of the reasons for the decision.
-This notice shall inform the parties of the next step in the process, including the right of an aggrieved party to seek administrative review by the director pursuant to OAR 436-015-0008.
-The notice shall include the following paragraph, in bold text:
+(6) The time frame for resolution of the dispute by the MCO may not exceed 60 days from the date the MCO receives the dispute to the date it issues its final decision.
+After the MCO resolves a dispute under ORS 656.260(14), the MCO must notify all parties to the dispute in writing, including the worker's attorney where written notification has been provided by the attorney with an explanation of the reasons for the decision.
+This notice must inform the parties of the next step in the process, including the right of an aggrieved party to request administrative review by the director under OAR 436-015-0008.
+The notice must include the following paragraph, in bold text:

-NOTICE TO THE WORKER AND ALL OTHER PARTIES: If you want to appeal this decision, you must notify the director of the Department of Consumer and Business Services (DCBS) in writing within 60 days of your receipt of this notice.
-Send written requests for review to: Department of Consumer and Business Services, Workers' Compensation Division, Medical Review Unit, 350 Winter Street NE, PO Box 14480, Salem, OR 97309-0405.
+NOTICE TO THE WORKER AND ALL OTHER PARTIES: If you want to appeal this decision, you must notify the director of the Department of Consumer and Business Services (DCBS) in writing within 60 days of the mailing date of this notice.
+Send written requests for review to: Department of Consumer and Business Services, Workers' Compensation Division, Medical Resolution Team, 350 Winter Street NE, PO Box 14480, Salem, OR 97309-0405.
 If you do not notify DCBS in writing within 60 days, you will lose all rights to appeal the decision.
-If you have questions, call a Workers' Compensation Division Benefit Consultant at (503)947-7585 (TTY 503-947-7993) or (toll-free in Oregon) 1-800-452-0288.
+For assistance, you may call the Workers Compensation Division's toll-free hotline at 1-800-452-0288 and ask to speak with a Benefit Consultant.